-There isn't any temporary image retention on the TCL 4 Series.
+There isn't any temporary image retention on this TV.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-The TV uses PWM to dim the backlight, but only below 17/100 backlight setting.
+The TV uses pulse-width modulation (PWM) to dim the backlight, but only below 17/100 backlight setting.
 Backlight PWM dimming results in a 120Hz flicker which might bother some people.
-This is a very different behavior than the TCL S405, which used PWM dimming throughout the entire range of its backlight levels.
+This is very different behavior than the TCL S Series/S405 4k 2018, which used PWM dimming throughout the entire range of its backlight levels.

-Just like last year's S405, the TCL 4 Series can't reduce its flicker frequency to 60Hz to make the image look crisper.
+There's no black frame insertion feature to improve the appearance of motion.
 However, at lower brightness levels, its 120Hz PWM backlight does help somewhat to make motion look clearer but causes duplications.

-The TCL 4 Series has a little stutter due to the very fast response time that results in a higher frame hold time of 24p content, like movies.
-Unfortunately, the TV doesn't offer any option to help you reduce stutter.
+There's a little stutter due to the fast response time that results in a higher frame hold time of 24p content, like movies.

-Unfortunately, the TCL 4 Series can only remove judder from 24p movies when they are played from 24p sources like DVDs or Blu-rays.
-24p movies played from 60p/60i sources like cable, satellite boxes, or even through the native apps will have some judder.
+Unfortunately, this TV can only remove judder from 24p movies when they are played from 24p sources like DVDs or Blu-rays.
+24p movies played from 60p/60i sources like cable, satellite boxes, or even through the native apps have some judder.